cs1302uga/cs1302-ce24/README.md

     } // Fib
     ```

+1. **Next, use Maven to compile and the code.** Please use the `exec:java` phase to run.
+   After you've confirmed that it compiles and runs, please add and commit `Fib.java`.

 1. Draw a diagram that depicts how the call stack changes immediately after each invocation
    and return of the recursive method calls in an execution of `fibonacci(4)`.
 That is, you should